fdm-monster/fdm-monster/docs/ENVIRONMENT_SETUP.md

-# OctoFarm Server Environment Variables
+# 3DPF Server Environment Variables
-OctoFarm Server can be configured with environment variables.
+3DPF Server can be configured with environment variables.
 There's different ways to do this **for each setup**:
 - specify a `.env` file.
 This works for these setups:
     - NodeJS with `pm2`
     - NodeJS with `nodemon`